-Our audit procedures included, among others, an evaluation of the valuation model prepared by Management, including a comparison of the average independent broker valuation to external observable transactions of similar ships, market data and external analysis of long–term expectations in the dry bulk sector.
-We tested assumptions regarding estimated fair value of the ships time-charter agreements against contract and market data.
+Our audit procedures included, among others, an evaluation of the valuation model prepared by management, including a comparison of the average independent broker valuation to external observable transactions of similar ships, market data and external analysis of long–term expectations in the dry bulk market sector.
 Furthermore, we compared the risk premium used in the weighted average cost of capital with external data and considered management’s adjustments for company specific factors, and further evaluated the level of consistency applied in the valuation methodology from previous years.
 We also tested the mathematical accuracy of the valuation model and performed sensitivity analysis of the most critical assumptions.

-Refer to note 3 in the consolidated financial statements regarding estimation uncertainties and note 7 in the consolidated financial statements regarding ships, applied valuation model and sensitivity to key assumptions.
+Refer to note 3 in the consolidated financial statements regarding estimation uncertainties and note 7 in the consolidated financial statements and note 2 in the parent company financial statements regarding ships, applied valuation model and sensitivity to key assumptions.

 Other information consists of the information included in the Company’s annual report other than the financial statements and our auditor’s report thereon.
 The Board of Directors and Chief Executive Director (management) is responsible for the other information.
 Our opinion on the financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.